Definition: A colorless, odorless, gaseous element, represented by the symbol “H”

 Organic compounds are fundamentally defined as those substances containing carbon atoms and Carbon-Carbon (C-C) and Carbon-Hydrogen (C-H) bonds.
 Hydrocarbons are one of the chief organic compounds.
 They contain both carbon and hydrogen.

-Discovery of hydrogen
+Discovery of Hydrogen

 In 1766, British chemist, Henry Cavendish 1731 –1810, discovered hydrogen.
 He called the gas inflammable air and described it in his paper, “On Factitious Airs”.
 He was not the first to have prepared hydrogen gas.
 Robert Boyle 1627 –1691, an Anglo-Irish chemist and regarded as the first modern chemist, was one of those who had done it earlier.
 However, Cavendish was often the one credited for discovering hydrogen for correctly assuming its elemental nature.

 In 1783, French chemist Antoine Lavoisier 1743 –1794 gave the name hydrogen.
-(He was also credited as the one gave the name oxygène in 1777, which was later adopted into the English oxygen).
+(He was also credited as the one who gave the name oxygène in 1777, which was later adopted into the English oxygen).
 The English name hydrogen was derived from the Greek ὑδρο (hydro, meaning “water”) and -γενής (-genēs, meaning “producer”).

 Cavendish found that the inflammable air (now, hydrogen), when reacted with dephlogisticated air, produces water.
 He reported his findings to Joseph Priestly, who in turn was credited to have discovered dephlogisticated air (now, called oxygen).
 In 1784, Cavendish presented his findings to the Royal Society.
 He elucidated that water was a compound comprised of inflammable air (hydrogen) and dephlogisticated air (oxygen) and that the proportion was two is to one.